qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 - See how long it takes me to analyse
 - Identify shortcomings with the toolset available in the lab
 - See how far I can go without any prior knowledge of the sample
-- Identify analysis gaps to later improve
+- Identify gaps in my analysis methodology
+- Document the process

 # Part 1 - Initial assessment
 ## Aquiring the samples